cockroachdb/docs/cockroachcloud/provision-a-cluster-with-terraform.md

 In this tutorial, you will create a {{ site.data.products.dedicated }} cluster

-1. In a terminal create a new directory and use `wget` to download the {{ site.data.products.dedicated }} `main.tf` example file.
+1. In a terminal create a new directory and use `wget` to download the {{ site.data.products.dedicated }} `main.tf` example file:

     {% include_cached copy-clipboard.html %}
     ~~~ shell
     wget https://raw.githubusercontent.com/cockroachdb/terraform-provider-cockroach/main/examples/workflows/cockroach_dedicated_cluster/main.tf
     ~~~

-1. In a text editor create a new file `terraform.tfvars` in `cockroach_serverless_cluster` with the following settings.
+1. In a text editor create a new file `terraform.tfvars` with the following settings:

     {% include_cached copy-clipboard.html %}
     ~~~